This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Turkey seems like a make-or-break for Thanksgiving.
 Really, we put a lot of pressure on roasting a large piece of meat that many have never had any experience in making.
 Then once it is roasted, we worry if it is too dry, flavorless, or even worth the effort.
 This recipe should calm any fears.
 This is for the first-timer who wants to impress guests, and this is for the experienced cook who wants to hone their skills.
 This is a classic turkey using an easy dry brine.

 To understand why I love dry brining, first, you need to understand what a brine is.
-Brining is simply adding salt to meat and allowing an amount of time for the salt to season the meat.
+Brining is simply adding salt to meat and allowing a certain amount of time for the salt to season the meat.
 There are two ways to brine: wet and dry.

 • A wet brine is salt and aromatics mixed with water.
 The meat is submerged in the water solution and stored in the refrigerator to brine.